baseweight/daypack/README.md

 ## Who is BaseWeight

 BaseWeight is a small one person company started by @infil00p.
-If you are interested in contacting BaseWeight regarding consulting, funding, please visit [[baseweight.ai]].
+If you are interested in contacting BaseWeight regarding consulting, funding, legal, please visit [[baseweight.ai]].

 Open Source Contributions such as PRs and Issues (including Feature Requests) are welcome.